 Sexual Offences, Crime and Misconduct Research Unit (SOCAMRU)

-The Sexual Offences, Crime and Misconduct Research Unit (SOCAMRU) was set up in 2007 to build upon the collaborative relationship between ongoing research within the Psychology Division at NTU and HMP Whatton (the largest sex offender prison in Europe, holding approximately 830 convicted male sex offenders).
+The Sexual Offences, Crime and Misconduct Research Unit (SOCAMRU) was set up in 2007 to build upon the collaborative relationship between ongoing research within the Psychology Division at NTU and HMP Whatton.
+HMP Whatton is one of the largest prisons in Europe, housing approximately 840 prisoners who have all been convicted of a sexual offence: the prison houses predominantly male prisoners with a small population of transgender prisoners.

-The unit's primary aim is to conduct and facilitate applied forensic research in the area of sex offending and sexual crime, with the research unit sitting at the juxtaposition between the world of prison and that of academia.
-The unit has continued to broaden its focus and develop new collaborations, including research within HMP Nottingham, HMP Lowdham Grange and Rampton High Secure hospital.
+SOCAMRU’s primary aim is to conduct and facilitate applied forensic research in the area of sexual crime, with the unit sitting at the juxtaposition between the domain of prison, police and criminal justice practitioners and that of academia.

 The aims of SOCAMRU include:

-- to continue to develop collaborations and links with HMP Whatton and other local prisons and secure hospitals, the Prison Service and the Ministry for Justice
+- To continue to develop collaborations and links with HMP Whatton, HMP Stafford and other local prisons, secure hospitals, the Prison Service and the Ministry for Justice.

-- to create a two-way dialogue with a range of other agencies who have an interest in the field of sex offenders and sexual crime (for example, Victim Support, the Probation Service, offender-focused groups or organisations with a role in public education)
+- To create a two-way dialogue with a range of other agencies who have an interest in the field of sexual crime (for example, Victim Support, the Probation Service, VirPed, together with offender-focused groups or organisations with a role in public education).

-- to continue to develop research into wider themes of offending and forensic psychology, including the effects of imprisonment and suicidal behaviour.
+- To develop research into wider themes of offending and forensic psychology, including the effects of imprisonment and the prison environment, identity, over control, personality disorder, self-harm and suicidal behaviour.

 Current research includes: